primea/js-primea-wasm-system-interface/docs/spec.md

 * `locA` **i32ptr**
 * `locB` **i32ptr**

-### bindPort
+### bind_port
 Assigns a byte array to a port and starts to listen for incoming messages on it.
-The byte array is used a name to retrieve the port in the future.
+The byte array is used as a name to retrieve the port in the future.

 **Parameters**